 However, these issues are all easily addressed with just a few ergonomic products.
 A split keyboard, for example, will guide your hands and wrists into a much more natural position, while a laptop and tablet stand will help you move your laptop screen into an ideal position (you’ll know you’ve found it when you can view your screen straight on while keeping your neck relaxed rather than craning).
 Add in an ergonomic mouse, and you’ll be working productively, efficiently and comfortable for as many long hours at the office as you’re willing to pull.

 Sure, they taught you to type in school, but are you really typing the “right” way?
 If not, you’re at a high risk for developing carpal tunnel syndrome and other Repetitive Strain Injuries (RSIs).
 To type properly, make sure to float your arms above the keyboard, typing at an angle, rather than letting the keyboard’s straight layout splay your hands.
 You can use a wrist support to help you achieve the ideal floating position.
 Hit the keys lightly (it often takes far less pressure to type than you think), and make sure to take breaks frequently to move your hands and wrists in new ways.

 That said, proper ergonomic typing is a lot more easily achieved on a Goldtouch ergonomic split keyboard, which splits apart in the middle so that you can find the horizontal and vertical angles that are right for your wrists.
 This removes undue pressure on your hands, wrists and elbows, helping you to type in your most natural and healthy way.
 So, really, the best way to type ergonomically is on a great keyboard (key, we’ve got to say it!)

 From standing all day to using ergonomic products, that does it for days 5 – 8.
-We’ll be back next week with days 9 – 12.
-In the meantime, start hacking that desk!
+Be sure to read the last installment, days 9 – 12!